 Micks Motorsports Steals the Show

 In case you missed it, Micks Motorsports stole the Motorama show with their massive announcement including Mark Dilley’s return to full time racing driving a brand new No.64 Leland Industries Ford.
 He will be joined on the road courses by series rookie T.J Rinomato, who will contest both CTMP events, Exhibition Place and GP3R.
 Rinomato will pilot the No.02 made famous by Kerry Micks.
 Micks Motorsports also expressed interested in running a third and even a fourth car at select events.

 With a commitment to developing driver talent in Canada, Mick Motorsports announced a new plan that will help these young drivers get their shot down south.
 This plan aims to support five teams in 2020 before bumping the total to eight in 2021 across all of NASCAR’s divisions.

-“We working towards in 2020 having five teams to help bring kids up and through,” said Dilley “It’s very excited for the younger generation and for Canadian racers to partner with them, manage them and sponsor them and try to at least get them some guidance heading up.”
+"We working towards in 2020 having five teams to help bring kids up and through," said Dilley "It’s very exciting for the younger generation and for Canadian racers to partner with them, manage them and sponsor them and try to at least get them some guidance heading up."

 Read More: Micks Motorsports Announces 2019 plans